 The type of planned development we're talking about here is one where people buy vacant land (rather than commissioning the building of a home from the developer), but the developer sets up a homeowners' association and constructs common areas and infrastructure.
 You then arrange for the building of your own home (subject to the association's architectural guidelines) and connect to the community well, assuming there is one.

-Typically, an association (the homeowners’ association in a planned development, or a separate water association in other areas) owns and controls the community well.
-Contact the association and find out:
+Typically, an association (the homeowners' association in a planned development, or a separate water association in other areas) owns and controls the community well.
+Contact the association and inquire as to:

 As with a public water system, once you are connected to a community well, you are responsible for periodically paying water usage fees to the association.
-To be prepared for what’s in store, you should also ask the association about the water rates, as well as what restrictions it places on water use.
+To be prepared for what's ahead, ask the association about the water rates, as well as what restrictions it places on water usage.

 Sometimes, when a homeowners' association owns the well, the water usage fees are included in the regular dues paid by homeowners.
 You might have to pay additional charges for the costs the association incurs in repairing, replacing, maintaining, and monitoring the well.

-If a property has no access to a public or community water source, you’ll have to dig an individual well to get running water for the land.
-The cost and success of digging a well varies greatly, depending on the location of the property and the availability and location of underground water on the land.
+If a property has no access to a public or community water source, you'll have to dig an individual well to get running water for the land.
+The cost and success of doing so varies greatly, depending on the location of the property and the availability and location of underground water on the land.

 Before you buy a piece of land that requires digging an individual well, find out as much information as you can about wells in the area.
 Contact a licensed well driller (or the county building department) to determine:

-In some areas, well water can only be used for household purposes.
-That would mean that irrigation (including watering your garden), or even washing a car, would not be allowed.
-Many areas also require periodic water monitoring to ensure good water quality.
+In some areas, well water can be used only for household purposes.
+That would mean that irrigation (including watering your garden) or even washing a car might not be allowed.
+Many areas also require owners to perform periodic water monitoring to ensure good water quality.